What Do You Mean by Self Esteem?

 What can one do if one finds the subject one studies dull and dreary?
 As their guardians, we can help them connecting textbooks with real-world experiences.
 This simplification of things will increase the interest of the child in studies and improve his quality of studying.
 This will further boost his self-esteem as well.

-Most of the times we have seen that children getting exasperated at the prospect of facing a larger audience.
-This can be taken care of by adequately and appropriately guiding them by their guardians.
+Public speaking is an integral part of social skills.
+Most of the time, we have seen children getting exasperated at the prospect of facing a larger audience.
+You can take care of this by adequately and appropriately guiding them by their guardians.
 Practising in front of the mirror can be an excellent technique.

-Engaging the child in musical activities, if he interested, will help in developing better self- esteem.
+Engaging the child in musical activities, if he is interested, will help develop better self-esteem.
 Here also, appropriate training is necessary.

-Children are our hopes for a better tomorrow.
+Children are our hope for a better tomorrow.
 By guiding them appropriately, we are doing our part in shaping up the upcoming generations.